AndrewRadev/ember_tools.vim/README.md

   component (try to parse property bindings or keep it simple?)
 - Integrate projections automatically somehow?
 - Make it more generic, so that it works for plain js and hbs
+- Make the patterns more generic, so they capture stuff from many places in the line

 ## Contributing